Learning from the Past: What Can the Genome of Beef Feedlot Environments Tell Us About Antimicrobial Resistance?

 This team will use data publicly available through the National Centre for Biotechnology Information (NCBI) to achieve their objectives.
 This data set includes whole genomes of bacteria that has been collected historically from cattle, humans, and the environment.
 The team will determine a criteria for which sequences will be included in the study vs. removed which will include rules that make sure all samples are directly or in-directly associated with North American beef cattle production.

 After the dataset has been acquired and appropriately filtered, the Ruzzini lab will perform an analysis.
 First, by reporting the prevalence of specific ARGs by the pathogen they are associated with, including a comparison of BRD pathogens from North American and around the world in the past two decades.
-Secondly, they will use the data set to look at the levels of ARGs in the metagenomes from animals and feedlot environments to identify the key players for the industry.
+A list of ARGs that were found in North American cattle were then used specifically to search metagenomic datasets.
+The identification of these key players for the industry were then used to search metagenomes from animals and feedlot environments.
+Detection of ARGs in these complex samples was relatively low for technical rather than biological reasons, suggesting that shotgun metagenomic approaches are not appropriate for targeted surveillance and epidemiology.
+Finally, they used data from two studies on antimicrobial use (AMU) to examine the link in abundance of ARGs with AMU, including both clinically relevant genes and those that are not currently found in BRD pathogens.